Albert-Gao/veasy/README.md

 A high level abstraction of what you need to do would be:

 1. Write your schema
+1. Let your form field component handle the following `props`:
-2. Define the look of your field item for 3 status (You just need to change its CSS class, according to the following string value):
+ - `status`: To define the look.
+(You just need to change its CSS class, according to the following string value):
      - `ok`: validation pass and value is not empty,
      - `error`: validation error,
      - `normal`: empty, haven't touched by the user.
+ - `errorText`: To show the error message.
-3. Bind the state by yourself or use `<EasyV>` wrapper to auto binding
+1. Bind the state by yourself or use `<EasyV>` wrapper to auto binding
-4. Then everything happens automatically :)
+1. Then everything happens automatically :)

 ### Step by step